computoms/computoms.github.io/src/computerarch/electronics.md

 It is important to note that we usually try to reduce the energy loss in an electronic circuit (for example, to save battery life of a laptop computer).
 This means, we need to reduce the power dissipations which highly depend on the current that flows in the circuit.
 In logic parts of an electronic chip, the voltages (Vdd and Vss) are used to represent binary signals and only the voltage values will play a role in the logic (not the currents).

-The logic circuits that are implemented using n-type and p-type MOS transistors are called Complementary Metal Oxide Semiconductor logic circuits (CMOS logic), see <a href="MOSFET Transistors.html">MOSFET Transistors</a>.
+The logic circuits that are implemented using n-type and p-type MOS transistors are called Complementary Metal Oxide Semiconductor logic circuits (CMOS logic), see [MOSTFET Transistors](#13-mosfet-transistors).

-## 1.9.
-Logic gates

-### 1.9.1.
+### 1.5.1.
 AND Gate

 The AND Gate is a logic gate, an electronic component that can perform logic operations on the voltage it is applied on its input pins.
 It allows to apply the AND logic operation on its two input pins.